amouro/drupalden_iwakuni_2023/section-3.md

 ![](/images/2022-08-22-22-58-40.png)

 <!--
-Drupal has a well defined translation system in core.
+Drupal has well defined translation system in core.
 Depends on your experience and role, there is always a way for you to make translations.

 As a sitebuilder.